musa-atlihan/CarND-Advanced-Lane-Lines/project-report.md

 ### Measuring the radius and the position

-[The formula](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) for the radius of curvature at any point x for the curve $$y = f(x)$$ is used to measure the radius of the lane curvatures.
+[The formula](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) for the radius of curvature at any point x for the curve $y = f(x)$ is used to measure the radius of the lane curvatures.
 The regression data of the predicted lane lines are used seprately to measure the radius of the left and the right lane curvatures.
 To measure the radius values in meters, the lane distance is considered to be approximately 30 meters long with the width of the lane as 3.7 meters.
 Using the bird's-eye viewpoint, the quantities of meters per pixel in x and y dimensions are taken as 3.7/200 and 30/720 respectively.
 Using these quantites, the coefficients of the polynomial are recalculated in world space and using the previously mentioned radius formula the left and the right radius of the line curvatures are measured.
 Then the average of these two radius values are taken as the resulting radius of the lane curvature.

 For to measure the position of the vehicle, the midpoint of the two predicted lane lines is measured at the bottom of the image as being the reference point.
 Then the horizontal midpoint of the image is taken as the position of the vehicle and the distance between these two points is measured as the position of the vehicle with respect to the center of the lane.